ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/HOMEWORK.md

 ### Edit

-Okay so homework was hard.
+Okay homework was hard.
 So here's a write-up.
-The first half is just helpful hints, the second half is the actual write-up.
+The first half is helpful hints and important knowledge, the second half is the actual write-up.
 Hope this helps

 https://github.com/ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/blob/main/WRITE-UP.md